KnairdA/blog_content/articles/2019_05_25_meta_descriptor.md

 }
 ```

 As far as template metaprogramming is concerned this code is quite basic -- we simply recursively traverse the variadic field list and sum up the field sizes along the way.
-This function is wrapped by the `DESCRIPTOR_BASE::index` method template that safely exposes the memory offset of a given field.
+This function is wrapped by the `DESCRIPTOR_BASE::index` method template that exposes the memory offset of a given field.
 We are left with a generic interface that replaces our previous inconsistent and hard to maintain field offsets in the vein of `DESCRIPTOR::ExternalField::forceBeginsAt`.

 ```cpp
 /// Returns index of WANTED_FIELD